 If you want your bot to be able to send the first message (or at least provide the illusion of it), you will need to create a custom trigger in Zendesk Chat.
-This function can be structured to work in specific ways for specific end users, meaning that you can send a specific message for a returning end user, or another message for a new end user.
+This function can be structured to work in specific ways for particular end users, meaning that you can send a specific message for a returning end user, or a different message for a new end user.

 Please refer to Zendesk's article on proactive messaging to learn more.